johnnyZeppelin/vlm-semvink/README.md

     <br>
 <p>

-This is a codebase for the tests and experiments in the paper [Do "New Snow Tablets" Contain Snow?
-Large Language Models Over-Rely on Names to Identify Ingredients of Chinese Drugs](https://arxiv.org/abs/2504.03786){:target="_blank"}.
+This is a codebase for the tests and experiments in the paper <a href="https://arxiv.org/abs/2504.03786" target="_blank">Do "New Snow Tablets" Contain Snow?
+Large Language Models Over-Rely on Names to Identify Ingredients of Chinese Drugs</a>.

 ## 📖 Contents
 - [Usage](#-usage)